Zero Waste City Guide

 If you don’t have access to a curbside cart, you can check out the ShareWaste app to see if your neighbors may be willing to take your compost.

 If you have a yard, you can consider making your own compost pile!
-Here’s a good intro how to video:
+Here’s a good intro video:

 HOW DO I TRANSPORT COMPOST?